AluBhorta/UCSPy-Engine/docs/design.md

 There are 3 different fitness functions currently available:

 - TanH

 ![](../data/img/Tanh.png)

 Where a schedule of `1.0` fitnes is infeasible, while a fitness of `0.0` is a perfect solution.

 - Default

 ![](../data/img/Default.png)

 Where a schedule of `0.0` fitness in infeasible, while a fitness of `1.0` is a perfect solution.

 - Default Exponential

 ![](../data/img/DefaultExpo.png)

 Where a schedule of `0.0` fitness in infeasible, while a fitness of `1.0` is a perfect solution.

 ---

 <!-- TODO: specify the input knobs that can be turned, including the shape of the csv/excel files that are needed -->

+## Extensibility (Advanced)

+The system is designed to be flexible, so that you may customize it according to your needs/use-case with a bit of effort.

+- to add new algorithms - extend the `Algorithm` abstract class
+- to add new fitness functions - extend the `FitnessProvider` abstract class
+- to modify/add new constraints - read [this](docs/modify_constraints.md)

+You may also decide to change the `DefaultScheduleGenerator` or update the shape of the `ScheduleParam` to suit your needs, but that will also require changes to other components of the system.

+Feel free to open a PR or an Issue if you need help.